Asynchrony-Resilient Sleepy Total-Order Broadcast Protocols: Introduction

-Although using messages from multiple rounds allows tolerating bounded asynchrony, it comes at a cost: Even during synchrony, to ensure safety and progress of the protocols, we must introduce bounds on the fraction of participants that are offline after participating at some point during the last expiration period.
+Although using messages from multiple rounds allows tolerating bounded asynchrony, it comes at a cost: Even during synchrony, to ensure safety and progress of the protocol, we must introduce bounds on the fraction of participants that drop offline after participating at some point during the last expiration period.
 Otherwise, safety can be violated because a consensus decision may be witnessed by too few participants, compared to the number of participants that have been active during the expiration period, and then overridden in the following rounds.
 Progress may also be hampered, as old votes may be too numerous and prevent votes for a new value from reaching the decision threshold.
-Let us examine the latter case in more detail.

-Assume an expiration period of $2$ views (i.e., $4$ rounds), and consider two views~$v$ and~$v+1$ of the MMR protocol such that participation drops by more than~$\frac{1}{3}$ from view~$v$ to view~$v+1$.
-Then, even if no adversarial participants are online, no value~$b$ introduced in view~$v+1$ can be decided: Since~$b$ is introduced in view~$v+1$, no vote cast in view~$v$ can possibly be for~$b$; moreover, because participation dropped by at least~$\frac{1}{3}$, the votes cast in view~$v$ must consist of more than~$\frac{1}{3}$ of the votes taken into account in view~$v+1$.
-Therefore, votes for value~$b$ cannot reach the~$\frac{2}{3}$ decision threshold required to decide~$b$ in view~$v+1$.

-To characterize the changes in participation that can be tolerated during synchrony with an expiration period of $\tau$ rounds, we assume that, for every round~$r$, out of all the well-behaved participants that are online in any round between~$r$ and $r+\tau-1$ included, at most a fraction~$\gamma$ are not online in round~$r+\tau$.
-We call~$\gamma$ the drop-off rate.

-As we shall see, to ensure safety and progress during synchronous periods, we must assume that the failure ratio is bounded by a function $\tilde{\beta}_\alpha(\gamma)$, where $\alpha$ is the decision threshold of the algorithm.
-Figure~\ref{fig:sync-failure-ratio} below represents $\tilde{\beta}_{2/3}(\gamma)$, which is applicable, for example, to the MMR algorithm (which has a decision threshold of~$\frac{2}{3}$).